 1. The DataOrganiser (DO) is the first crucial component of a Reflex workflow.
-The DO takes as input RAWDATA\DIR and CALIB\DATA\DIR and it detects, classifies, and organises the files in these directories and any subdirectories.
+The DO takes as input RAWDATA_DIR and CALIB_DATA_DIR and it detects, classifies, and organises the files in these directories and any subdirectories.
 The output of the DO is a list of "DataSets".
 A DataSet is a special Set of Files (SoF).
 A DataSet contains one or several science (or calibration) files that should be processed together, and all files needed to process these data.
 This includes any calibration files, and in turn files that are needed to process these calibrations.
 Note that different DataSets might overlap, i.e. some files might be included in more than one DataSet.

 A DataSet lists three different pieces of information for each of its files, namely 1) the file name (including the path), 2) the file category, and 3) a string that is called the "purpose" of the file.
-The DO uses OCA rules to find the files to include in a DataSet, as well as their categories and purposes.
+The DO uses OCA8 rules to find the files to include in a DataSet, as well as their categories and purposes.
 The file category identifies different types of files.
-A category could for example be FLAT\LSS, LAMP\MOS or SCIENCE\MOS.
+A category could for example be IFU_SCREEN_FLAT, IFU_ARC_SPECTRUM or IFU_SCIENCE.
 The purpose of a file identifies the reason why a file is included in a DataSet.
-The syntax is action 1.action 2.action 3. .action n, where each action i describes an . . . intended processing step for this file.
+The syntax is action_1.action_2.action_3.action_n, where each action_i describes an intended processing step for this file.
 The actions are defined in the OCA rules and contain the recipe together with all file categories required to execute it (and predicted products in case of calibration data).
-For example, a workflow might include two actions BIAS and CAL LSS.
+For example, a workflow might include two actions BIAS and IFU_CAL.
 The former creates a master bias from raw biases, and the later creates (among other products) a master flat from raw flats.
-The CAL\LSS action needs raw lamp frames (arc and flat field) and the master bias (or a set of raw biases) as input.
-In this case, these biases will have the purpose BIAS.CAL\LSS.
-The same DataSet might also include biases with a different purpose, e.g. BIAS.CAL\MOS.
+The IFU_CAL action needs raw lamp frames (arc and flat field) and the master bias (or a set of raw biases) as input.
+In this case, these biases will have the purpose BIAS.IFU_CAL.
+The same DataSet might also include biases with a different purpose, e.g. BIAS.IFU_SCIENCE.
 Irrespective of their purpose the file category for all these biases will be BIAS.

-2. Next the DataSet Chooser displays the DataSets available in the "Select Data Sets" window, activating a vertical scroll bar on the right if necessary (see Figure 4.3).
+2. Next the DataSet Chooser displays the DataSets available in the "Select Data Sets" window9, activating a vertical scroll bar on the right if necessary (see Figure 4.3).
 Sometimes you will want to reduce a subset of these DataSets rather than all DataSets, and for this you may individually select (or de-select) DataSets for processing using the tick boxes in the first column, and the buttons Select All and Deselect All at the bottom left.

 You may also highlight a single DataSet in blue by clicking on the relevant line.
 If you subsequently click on Inspect Highlighted, then a "Select Frames" window will appear that lists the set of files that make up the highlighted DataSet including the full filename and path for each file, the file category (from the FITS header), and a selection tick box in the right column (see Figure 6.3).
-The tick boxes allow you to edit the set of files in the DataSet which is useful if it is known that a certain calibration frame is of
+The tick boxes allow you to edit the set of files in the DataSet which is useful if it is known that a certain calibration frame is of poor quality (e.g: a poor raw flat-field frame).
+The list of files in the DataSet may also be saved to disk as an ASCII file by clicking on Save As and using the file browser that appears.